robacarp/joshashby.github.io/_posts/2021-10-16-web-extensions-with-rollup-getting-started.md

     },
 ```

 Here we're telling Rollup that we'll package `src/background/index.js` as an ES module (via `format: "esm"`), enabling or disabling sourcemaps according to if this is a production build, and place the output into `dist/background`.
-Rollup will take care of creating `dist/` and other directories if they doesn't exist which is why we didn't both with creating it before.
+Rollup will take care of creating `dist/` and other directories if they doesn't exist which is why we didn't bother with creating it before.

 Finally let's take a look at the plugins we'll be using for `src/background/index.js`: